 Web design requires a merging of artistic layout talent with the limitations imposed by site design software.
 Since your webmaster has little artistic talent, I consulted with graphics artist members Les and Marilyn Ollenberg.
 They did not do the design but I am very grateful for their suggestions and recommendations for improvements.

-The image to the right was drawn by Les Ollenberg.
+The image above was drawn by Les Ollenberg.
 This picture and another showing farmers working in a Volhynian field are available for purchase as prints with or without frames.
-For more information, contact the Webmaster.
+For more information, contact .

 The pictures you see in the upper right (there is a different one for each of the main sections in our menu) are taken from an old 1900 era atlas of Poland.
 On each page is a map of one of the numerous powiats (county) along with artistic renderings of certain places within that powiat.
 We have managed to find modern photos of all locations except one.